Killing of Islan Nettles: Vigil and funeral

+Court case

-Islan Nettles was beaten to death in Harlem just after midnight on August 17, 2013.
-The killer, James Dixon, was not indicted until March 2015, despite turning himself in three days after the attack and confessing that he had flown into "a blind fury" when he realized that Nettles was a transgender woman.
-Dixon pleaded not guilty to first-degree manslaughter at his indictment.
+The killer, James Dixon, was not indicted until March 2015, despite turning himself in three days after the attack.
+During his confession, Dixon said that he had flown into "a blind fury" when he realized that Nettles was a transgender woman.
+He also said his friends mocked him for flirting with Nettles—not realizing that she was transgender—and that he felt the need to attack her because "[his] pride was at stake."
+Furthermore, in an incident a few days prior to the beating, his friends had teased him after he flirted with two transgender women while he was doing pull-ups on a scaffolding at 138th Street and Eighth Avenue.

+Dixon pleaded not guilty to first-degree manslaughter at his indictment, despite the police having several recorded confessions from him.
+His attorney, Norman Williams, tried to prevent the confessions from being used for the trial based on technicalities, but the evidence was ruled admissible.
+Afterwards, Dixon changed his mind about exercising his right to trial, and pleaded guilty.
 Dixon was not charged with murder, which would have required proof of intent, nor was he charged with a hate crime.
-During his confession, Dixon said that his friends had mocked him for flirting with Nettles, not realizing that she was transgender.
-Furthermore, in an incident a few days prior to the beating, his friends had teased him after he flirted with two transgender women while he was doing pull-ups on a scaffolding at 138th Street and Eighth Avenue.
-Dixon pleaded guilty and received a sentence of 12 years' imprisonment, a sentence that Nettles' mother felt was too lenient.
+He received a 17 year sentence, which judge Robert Stolz lowered to 12 years.
+He would have faced up to 25 years in prison if found guilty during a trial.
+Delores Nettles believed the sentence was too lenient, and sought to push for federal hate crime charges.

+Dixon was incarcerated at Clinton Correctional Facility.

+Reaction

 Trans Lives Matter!: Justice for Islan Nettles is a seven-minute film that focuses on Nettles' killing.
 The film was directed by Oluseyi Adebanjo and screened by PBS Channel 13, as well as the Brooklyn Museum.
 Other screenings where the film has been featured include Official Selection at the 28th BFI Flare London, LGBT Film Festival, Gender Reel Film Festival, Al Jazeera America, and Black Star Film Festival.

+On January 30, 2014, over 100 protestors gathered outside the 1 Police Plaza, New York City Police Department headquarters.
+Amongst the protestors was Delores Nettles.
+There were also local LGBTQ+ rights organizers such as Daniella Carter, Lourdes Ashley Hunter, and Madison St. Sinclair.